Your Permaculture Design Presentation

 However, if you want to get serious about finishing AND implementing your whole-system design projects, plus connect to a lifelong community that will help you grow, in your own neighborhood and beyond….

-(Also: as you may remember, Permaculture Women's Guild offers an online, go-at-your-own pace certificate course that includes 1:1 mentorship and lots of perks.
+As you know, Permaculture Women’s Guild offers an online, go-at-your-own pace certificate course that includes 1:1 mentorship and lots of perks.

-Also, as you probably remember: if you made a tuition donation, at any time during the past year, you can apply it toward your tuition in the full PDC.
-To request your voucher, fill out the form below:
+Also, as you probably remember, if you made a tuition donation, at any time during the past year, you can apply it toward your tuition in the full PDC.
+To request your voucher simply send an email to firstname.lastname@example.org and we will take care of you right away!